JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_18.md

 ‘With all sorts of flocks, with all victory, with all intelligence, with all Glory, the great Ashi Vanguhi puts one foot [^1198] inside his family; she comes in, inside his fine royal palace.

 5\.
-'Horses multiply a thousandfold, flocks multiply a thousandfold; and so does his virtuous offspring, (as) the bright, glorious star Ti_s_trya moves on equally [^1199], and so does the strong wind made by Mazda, and so does the Glory of the Aryas.
+'Horses multiply a thousandfold, flocks multiply a thousandfold; and so does his virtuous offspring, (as) the bright, glorious star Ti<i>s</i>trya moves on equally [^1199], and so does the strong wind made by Mazda, and so does the Glory of the Aryas.

 6\.
 'And they bring increase on the tops of all mountains, down the depths of all vales; they bring increase to all the growing plants [^1200], the fair, the golden-hued.
 And they bring (away) [^1201] the contagion <span id="p285">[<sup><small>p.
 285</small></sup>]</span> of Aêkha, they bring (away) the fiend of death, Apaosha.

 7\.
-'Hail to the bright and glorious star Ti_s_trya!
+'Hail to the bright and glorious star Ti<i>s</i>trya!
 Hail to the strong wind, made by Mazda!
 Hail to the Glory of the Aryas!

 ‘Yathâ ahû vairyô: The will of the Lord is the law of holiness . . . .